kr45732/rust-query-api/examples/examples.md

 - Meaning: get all new bins that were cheaper than the lowest bin of the previous API update.
 Experimental and still being improved.

 ### [example_5.json](https://github.com/kr45732/rust-query-api/blob/main/examples/example_5.json)
-- Request /average_auction?key=KEY&query=1639241919048
+- Request /average_auction?key=KEY&time=1639241919048&step=60
-- Meaning: get average auction prices from the unix timestamp 1639241919048 to the present
+- Meaning: get average auction prices by hour from the unix timestamp 1639241919048 to the present